 6. La Pan Tan Commune

 La Pan Tan is a poor commune in Mu Cang Chai.
 The facilities here are still in many difficulties and short supply.
 Even so, nature and people here are never ‘poor’, ‘needy’.
 La Pan Tan owns impressive architectural works created from the hands of labour of farmers.

-The highlight is the beautiful terraced fields like the sky and the majestic mountains, filled with colours and aroma, called the ‘Mam Xoi terraces‘ that are full of curiosity for visitors.
+The highlight is the beautiful terraced fields like the sky and the majestic mountains, filled with colours.
+Specially aroma, called the ‘Mam Xoi terraces‘ that are full of curiosity for visitors.

 7. Mu Cang Chai Fairs